MushroomObserver/mushroom-observer/MACOSX_NOTES.md

    chruby $RUBY_VERSION
 ```

-@mimmolo and @JoeCohen used rbenv.
+@nimmolo and @JoeCohen used rbenv.
 For rbenv run: (installing ruby-build maybe also needed above)

 ```sh